 Do not dig until the buried lines are identified and marked.
 JULIE member companies DO NOT mark privately installed lines.
 These lines can be marked by hiring a private locator.

-Even the most cautious excavator or homeowner can occasionally cause damage to a buried line.
-If an underground utility facility is damaged or dislocated, state law requires that the person responsible for the
+Even the most cautious professional excavator or homeowner can occasionally cause damage to a buried line.
+If an underground utility facility is damaged or dislocated, the Act requires that the excavator responsible for the excavation or demolition immediately notify the affected utility and JULIE at 811 or 1 (800) 892-0123.

 Please be prepared to give the following information to the JULIE agent: